 Pain is temporary.
 It may last for a minute, an hour, a day, or even a year, but eventually it will subside, and something else will take its place.SOURCE: Why Do We Fail – YouTube

 If I quit, however, it will last forever.

 Here’s one example of an epic inspirational video.

 You can find so many of these epic videos on YouTube if you use search terms like motivational videos, inspiring videos, or positive video.
 Here’s a playlist.

 2. Set up rewards.

 “Set up rewards.
-If I do X number of words, I can take a break and ____________.
-Fill it in with whatever you like.
-I like chocolate, lol.
-Or a walk.
-Or a swim.
+If I write X number of words, I can take a break and _______, (fill it in with whatever you like).
+I like chocolate, or a walk, or a swim.
 Or sometimes a freaking nap.
 Whatever.
 Set up some rewards.
-Do writing sprints with friends.” ~Nicole Mackey
+Do writing sprints with friends.”

 3. Just Start Writing.

 “Just start writing.
 Even if it’s garbage or maybe even good stuff.
 The activity of writing itself can often break the log-jam.
 Change your venue-go somewhere else that’s different than where you are stuck.
 Write by hand, something coherent or just freestyle-whatever pops in your head as you go along for three pages or so.
 Some other tools I use to get creative juices flowing:

 - Read War of Art by Steven Pressfield, or The Artist’s Way by Julia Cameron.